DrimTim32/py_proj_transport/Scripts/code_check/README.txt

  Which directory should be tested

 More info:
-If file and full output are required whole raport is dumped as html
+If file and full output are required whole raport is dumped as html.